danirod/rectball/README.md

 Rectball is a colorful puzzle game for Android.
 Make selections, clear rectangles and make points before the time runs out.
 Rectball is open source and runs on Android 4.0.3+.

+You can join the beta on your mobile phone or visiting [this link in your computer](https://play.google.com/apps/testing/es.danirod.rectball.android).

 ## Compiling the game

 ### Flavors